jlevy/og-equity-compensation/README.md

 🄳 [**Equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp) is the
 practice of granting equity in exchange for work.

-🚧 Another term you may encounter is “total rewards.”
+🚧 Another term you may encounter is *total rewards*.
 Can we say more about this?

 In this Guide we focus on equity compensation in stock corporations, the kind of company where ownership is represented by stock.